Lilly Reich: Work with Mies van der Rohe

 Through her involvement with the Werkbund, Reich met Ludwig Mies van der Rohe and moved from Frankfurt to Berlin to work with him in 1926.
 She was Mies' personal and professional partner for 13 years from 1925 until his emigration to the U.S. in 1938.
 It is said that they were constant companions, working together on curating and implementing exhibitions for the Werkbund, as well as designing modern furniture as part of larger architectural commissions, such as the Barcelona Pavilion in 1929 and the Tugendhat House in Brno.
 Two of their best known modern furniture designs from this period are the Barcelona Chair and Brno Chair.

 Albert Pfeiffer, Vice President of Design and Management at Knoll, has been researching and lecturing on Reich for some time.
 He points out that:

 It became more than a coincidence that Mies's involvement and success in exhibition design began at the same time as his personal relationship with Reich...
 It is interesting to note that Mies did not fully develop any contemporary furniture successfully before or after his collaboration with Reich.

 Reich collaborated and co-designed the Brno Chair, the famous Barcelona Chair, and the Barcelona Pavilion along with Mies on behalf of the German government for the 1929 World Exhibition in Barcelona, Spain.
 The Barcelona Pavilion is considered to be a masterpiece of modern design, however, Lilly Reich is rarely mentioned in textbooks, nor given proper credit for her contributions.
 Lilly Reich traveled to the United States, England, and Austria to study and work with the designers of her time.
 She also curated exhibitions on behalf of her government.

 Legacy

-In 1996, the Museum of Modern Art in New York presented an exhibition on her work "Lilly Reich: Designer and Architect" which for the first time brought attention to this influential but almost forgotten designer.
+In 1996, the Museum of Modern Art in New York presented an exhibition on her work entitled "Lilly Reich: Designer and Architect", which for the first time brought attention to this influential but almost forgotten designer.

 In 2018, the Mies van der Rohe Foundation in Spain presented the first edition of the Lilly Reich Grant for equality in architecture.
 The grant was specifically addressed to the study of the work by Lilly Reich herself, and to delving into the knowledge and dissemination of an essential figure in the history of modern architecture.

 There are streets named after Lilly Reich in the German cities of Munich, Hildesheim, Ingolstadt, and Rösrath, as well as the French city of Nantes.